sansroot/GrayRice/README.md

-This is a theme for the GNOME desktop environment.
+This is a rice for the GNOME desktop environment.

 DON'T INSTALL THE MUTTER ROUNDED ON DISTROS THAT ARE NOT 22.04-BASED, thank you!